IBM-Cloud/docs/services/vpn/index.md

   	* **Keep Alive Timeout**: Timeout value in seconds after which the session is terminated.
 Default value: 120.
 Range: 6-86400.
 The keep alive timeout value must be higher than the keep alive interval value.
   5. Select **SAVE**.

-  **Note:** You will see a ***pending create*** message when the connection is being established.
-When you see this message, refresh the screen a few times to see the connection active message.
+  **Note:** When the connection is being established, the connection status displays as ***pending create***.
+When you see this status, refresh the screen a few times to see the connection active status.

 **Important:** If you are using a web application, you must bind the web application to the Docker container you are using.
 This binding is required for the traffic to pass through the IPSec VPN tunnel.

-For detailed IBM VPN service configuration steps, see [Configuring your Communication Channel](vpn_configuring.html#configure).
+**Important:** The IBM VPN service currently operates in responder mode.
+To initiate the VPN connection, a data packet must flow out from the IBM VPN gateway to your on-premises data center or SoftLayer server.
+Once the VPN connection is established, traffic can flow in either direction between endpoints of the VPN connection.

 # rellinks
 ## samples